 If you are interested to join the group of the Academy’s Nominating Partners in this or the next edition of the Academy, please do send us a note.
 Contact us

 During the program we will cover three critical aspects of exercising leadership: (i) People – how to lead people in organizations; (ii) System – how to lead in complex systems; (iii) Self – how to lead oneself.
 The program will be highly interactive and will feature a variety of teaching methods.
 In addition to formal Harvard case studies and a unique pedagogy of full-immersion as well as a real-time case, the program will also use films and various structured exercises, some of which involve poetry and philosophy readings.
 Participants will analyze outside-class experience, including their own past challenges.
 The program will also feature an inner journey of self-reflection for uncovering participants authentic true north and drivers that give meaning to their leadership work.

-First, there will be two obligatory residential parts: one in September or October for 1-week and one in December for 2 days.
-There will be also an additional residential session within that time frame.
+First, there will be four obligatory residential parts: September 24th – October 1st, October 26-27th, December 7-8th, January 12th.
 The residential parts will require physical presence so all participants will have to be out of office.
 During the residential parts, the workload will be very intensive, with classes and group meetings running from 7 am to 11 pm.

 Second, there will be a 15-week full immersion program.
 During that period participants will be back home doing their regular jobs – it will not collide with their work.
 During the program participants will be asked to watch dedicated movies, run daily leadership experiments, and do reflection exercises.
 Participants will be able to choose their preferred workload intensity.
 In general, the program demands a minimum of 4-5 hours a week, but most participants usually report that they choose to invest much more time, because of the value the immersion program brings to their professional and personal life.